albertbellonch/bellonch.com/_posts/2017-11-20-always-on-my-mind-by-pet-shop-boys.md

 ### The two concerts

 I was most probably introduced in the early 2000s to Pet Shop Boys by my best friend, [the same one who got The Tape](/i-ran-by-a-flock-of-seagulls){:target="_blank"}.
-I remember listening to them compulsively for months (they were one of my first musical *crashes*) until I got acquainted with their futuristic music, and then followed their albums as they were released.
+I remember listening to them compulsively for months (they were one of my first musical *crushes*) until I got acquainted with their futuristic music, and then followed their albums as they were released.

 One of the first concerts I have been to was by them, within the Asics Music Festival in Barcelona in 2007, where I went to with my sister, also a huge fan.
 I remember anxiously waiting to hear them for five or six hours, as other bands played first, until I saw one of my favorite bands ever live.
 It was not the only time, though: quickly after releasing *Yes*, from 2009, they came to Barcelona for their Pandemonium Tour and, again with my sister, I could enjoy them for more than a couple hours.
 Just like below.